lara-martin/interactive-fiction-class/index.md

 Your two lowest grade class knowledge checks (i.e., incomplete or missing submissions) will be dropped.

 **Paper Presentations (Grad students only)**
-: Over the course of the semester, each student must prepare one or more 10-15 minute presentations on a research paper relevant to the course.
-Since these presentation will be a substantial component of the learning experience in the class, slides must be prepared and emailed to us at least 72 hours in advance of the lecture they will be presented in (e.g., by 3PM on the Monday before the presenation date), so that we can provide feedback on them.
-Failure to send us the slides ahead of time will result in a grade penalty on the presentation.
+: Over the course of the semester, each student must prepare one 8-minute presentation on a research paper relevant to the course.
+Since these presentation will be a substantial component of the learning experience in the class, slides must be prepared and emailed to us by 3PM the day before the presenation date.

 ### Class Policies
 #### Collaboration Policy